 By translation, we mean movement of the whole molecule along any of the three-dimensional coordinates, x, y or z, or any combination thereof.
 The three Cartesian coordinates form a set of "basis vectors" for translation.
 Any translation at all can be thought of as a sum of various parts translation along the x, y or z axes.
 Generally, we identify a unique point in the molecule, the center of mass, and refer to the translation of the center of mass; the rest of it goes along for the ride.

 Now when we relax the constraint on movement of atoms within molecules, we get vibration.
 In any molecule, bonds between atoms can stretch, compress and bend, and they always do.
-In any molecule, we can always identify N "normal modes" of vibration (it's N-1 for linear molecules), or "normal vibrations" that are the analogs to translation along the Cartesian axes.
+In any molecule, we can always identify a number of "normal modes" of vibration (it's 3N-5 modes for linear molecules and 3N-6 modef for non-linear molecules, where N is the number of atoms and the 5 or 6 are the 3 translations and 2 or 3 rotations), or "normal vibrations" that are the analogs to translation along the Cartesian axes.
 Any vibration of a molecule can be expressed as a sum of various parts of its normal modes.

 You should check out the section on water to see animations of its three normal modes of vibration.